Last updated on 25th January 2022

 2. Outro to branded videos

-Animated logos also work just as well for outros as they do for intros.
+Animated logos work just as well for outros as they do for intros.
 Including your animated logo at the start and end of your branded videos is a great way to bookend your message and remind viewers who you are.

 When people finish watching your video, you usually want them to take the next step along your funnel, whether that’s contacting you for a demo of your product, downloading your app, or anything else!